Writing Rules

 .archgate/adrs/ ARCH-001-command-structure.md # The decision ARCH-001-command-structure.rules.ts # The automated checksBasic setup

-Section titled “Basic setup”Every rules file exports a default defineRules() call.
-Each key becomes a rule ID, and each rule has a description and an async check function that receives a context object.
+Section titled “Basic setup”Every rules file exports a default plain object typed with satisfies RuleSet.
+Each key in the rules object becomes a rule ID, and each rule has a description and an async check function that receives a context object.

 Section titled “The Context API”The ctx object passed to every check function provides file reading, searching, and reporting capabilities.
 Here is a detailed reference with examples.